 Last month, the OpenStack Foundation organized its 16th OpenStack Summit from November 6th to 8th in Sydney, Australia — the first time an OpenStack Summit was held in this region of the world.

 “We have a huge developer and user base in Australia who had to fly halfway across the globe to come to North America or Europe to attend previous summits.
 This is our gift to the Australian community,” a member of the OpenStack event organizing team told us.

 Cloud Foundry Foundation had a booth in the OpenStack Marketplace, which was a mecca for the community.
 It housed booths of users, partners and adjacent open source communities, like Cloud Foundry.
 Marketing Communications Manager Caitlyn O’Connell and Member Relations Manager Michelle McManus traveled from the San Francisco office to staff the booth in Sydney and meet members of the Cloud Foundry and OpenStack communities from around the world.

-Foundation members Pivotal, SUSE and IBM volunteered their time at the booth to address technical questions and discuss use cases with potential Cloud Foundry users.
+Foundation members VMware, SUSE and IBM volunteered their time at the booth to address technical questions and discuss use cases with potential Cloud Foundry users.
 Michelle and Caitlyn explained the purpose of a Foundation in the open source community, handed out t-shirts and encouraged those curious about using or contributing to Cloud Foundry to check out the blog and website.